 The ATO will apply this offset to your tax payable when you include small business income in your tax return.

-8. Small business restructure rollover
+8. Consider the small business restructure rollover

-The small business restructure rollover allows a sole trader to transfer their business CGT assets, trading stock, revenue assets and depreciating assets to another entity, such as a Unit Trust or Company, without incurring an income tax liability.
+The small business restructures rollover allows a sole trader to transfer their business CGT assets, trading stock, revenue assets and depreciating assets to another entity, such as a Unit Trust or Company, without incurring an income tax liability.

 This particular concession was introduced from 1 July 2016 and is particularly useful for those sole traders that may have had substantial growth in their business since they first started trading.
 This concession will allow you to move to a new business structure that is more suitable to your current business situation and not have adverse tax consequences.

 In order to be able to access this concession, the following criteria must be satisfied:

 - You must be a small business (aggregated turnover of less than $10 million),